Endangered species (IUCN status): IUCN Red List

 system of assigning a global conservation status.
-According to the latest system used by the IUCN, a species can be "Data Deficient" (DD) species – species for which more data and assessment is required before their situation may be determined – as well species comprehensively assessed by the IUCN's species assessment process.
+According to the latest system used by the IUCN, a species can be "Data Deficient" (DD) – species for which more data and assessment is required before their situation may be determined – as well as species comprehensively assessed by the IUCN's species assessment process.
 A species can be "Near Threatened" (NT) and "Least Concern" (LC), these are species which are considered to have relatively robust and healthy populations, according to the assessment authors.
 "Endangered" (EN) species lie between "Vulnerable" (VU) and "Critically Endangered" (CR) species.
 A species must adhere to certain criteria in order to be placed in any of the afore-mentioned conservation status categories, according to the assessment.

 "Threatened" is a category including all those species determined to be Vulnerable, Endangered or Critically Endangered.

 Although in general conversation the terms "endangered species" and "threatened species" may mean other things, for the purposes of the current IUCN system, the List uses the terms "endangered" and "threatened" to denote species to which certain criteria apply.
-Note older or other, such as national, status systems may use other criteria.
+Note other status systems, such as national ones, may use other criteria.

 Some examples of species classified as endangered by the IUCN are listed below:

 As more information becomes available, or as the conservation status criteria has changed, numerous species have been re-assessed as not endangered, nonetheless the total number of species considered endangered has increased as more new species are assessed for the first time each year.